 The digital marketing plan for the web store should be conceived before building the site.
 Why so early?
-Because the site can then me optimised for traffic and conversions accordingly.
-While the marketing plan will change overtime with new challenges, there should be a foundation to launch the site.
+Because the site can then be optimized for traffic and conversions accordingly.
+While the marketing plan will change over time with new challenges, there should be a foundation to launch the site.
 Without the marketing plan, it would be difficult to effectively attract traffic to the site once it goes live.

 How many of the above mistakes did your online business make when launching a site?